 - 6.4.1 Subject to the availability of allocated slots, only one official Regional team in each Division and/or Division/Category may be selected on merit by each Region for IPSC Level IV or higher matches.
-At the discretion of the Match Organizers, other teams may be fielded but will not be eligible for team recognition or awards.
-Approved Category teams are specified by a vote in the IPSC Assembly (see Appendix A2). - 6.4.1.1 At Level IV matches, the only teams permitted are those representing Regions within the zone where the match is being held (e.g. at a European Championship, only teams representing Regions designated by IPSC as belonging to the European Zone can be fielded). - 6.4.1.2 At Level IV and higher matches, official Regional Teams must be "seeded" in accordance to how they placed at the same immediately preceding event. - 6.4.2 An individual competitor's scores will be used exclusively for a single team in a match. - 6.4.3 Teams must consist of a maximum of 4 members, however, only the final scores of the 3 highest scoring team members will be used to calculate team results. - 6.4.4 If a member of a team retires from the match for any reason before completing all of the stages, scores attained by that competitor will continue to stand towards the team score, however, the affected team is not entitled to replace the retired team member. - 6.4.5 A team member who is unable to commence a match, may be replaced prior to commencement by another competitor, subject to the approval of the Match Director. - 6.4.6 If a member of a team is disqualified from a match, the disqualified member's scores will revert to zero for all courses of fire.
+Approved Category teams are specified by the IPSC Assembly (see Appendix A2). - 6.4.1.1 At Level IV matches, the only teams permitted are those representing Regions within the zone where the match is being held (e.g. at a European Championship, only teams representing Regions designated by IPSC as belonging to the European Zone can be fielded). - 6.4.1.2 At Level IV and higher matches, official Regional Teams must be "seeded" in accordance to how they placed at the same immediately preceding event. - 6.4.2 An individual competitor's scores will be used exclusively for a single team in a match. - 6.4.3 Teams must consist of a maximum of 4 members, however, only the final scores of the 3 highest scoring team members will be used to calculate team results. - 6.4.4 If a member of a team retires from the match for any reason before completing all of the stages, scores attained by that competitor will continue to stand towards the team score, however, the affected team is not entitled to replace the retired team member. - 6.4.5 A team member who is unable to commence a match, may be replaced prior to commencement by another competitor, subject to the approval of the Match Director. - 6.4.6 If a member of a team is disqualified from a match, the disqualified member's scores will revert to zero for all courses of fire.
 Teams will not be entitled to replace a disqualified team member.